Weakness Base Elements

 The product enables a Direct Memory Access (DMA) capable device before the security configuration settings are established, which allows an attacker to extract data fr...

-The program uses double-checked locking to access a resource without the overhead of explicit synchronization, but the locking is insufficient.
+The product uses double-checked locking to access a resource without the overhead of explicit synchronization, but the locking is insufficient.

 The product downloads source code or an executable from a remote location and executes the code without sufficiently verifying the origin and integrity of the code.